âš ī¸ CRITICAL HARDWARE REQUIREMENT

 What is Cerumbra?

-Cerumbra is a revolutionary protocol for end-to-end encrypted conversations with GPU-accelerated AI models running in Trusted Execution Environments (TEEs).
+Cerumbra is a protocol for end-to-end encrypted conversations with GPU-accelerated AI models running in Trusted Execution Environments (TEEs).
 It ensures that your prompts and the model's responses remain private and secure throughout the entire inference process.

 🔒